alphagov/govuk-design-guide/docs/components/breadcrumbs.md

   If you’re using other navigational elements on the page, such as a sidebar, consider whether your users need the additional support of breadcrumbs.
 accessibilty:
-  "The breadcrumb links must have a text contrast ratio higher than 4.5:1 against the background colour to meet WCAG AA (this especially applies when using the inverse flag).
+  'The breadcrumb links must have a text contrast ratio higher than 4.5:1 against the background colour to meet WCAG AA (this especially applies when using the inverse flag).

   Links in the component must: